9. Database access

 InsertArticlesInTransaction(connectionString, articles);

-decimal averagePrice = (decimal)ExecuteScalar(connectionString, "select avg(price) from items");
+decimal prixMoyen = (decimal)ExecuteScalar(connectionString, "select avg(prix) from articles");

 // or the number of items

-int numberOfItems = (int)ExecuteScalar(connectionString, "select count(id) from items");
+int nbArticles = (int)ExecuteScalar(connectionString, "select count(id) from articles");

 } catch (Exception ex) {